roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "Um, like I said, it seems Prico thought that she is thrown away after you became _intime_ with Nagisa, Hinagiku."

-Seated in a chair inside the library rest area, Lydia shrugged her shoulders slightly.
+Seated in a chair inside the library break space, Lydia shrugged her shoulders slightly.
 Apropos, sitting next to Lydia, Yuuyami assumed so proper a posture as similar to a statue.